ellazi/cash_register/README.md

 1- Add products to a cart
 2- Compute the total price

-Each checkout has:
+3- It displays a checkout with:
 - basket, with list of product codes,
-- total price expected in €.
+- total price expected in €,

-It:
+that:
 - scans items randomly,
 - needs to be flexible regarding pricing rules.